At first sight, it wanted to kill me.

 “People like you shouldn’t own dogs,” Helen said, slamming her door.

-I can’t say it’s the last I saw of Chester.
+I can’t say it was the last I saw of Chester.

 Until I moved to Almost Iowa, I passed by Helen’s every day and there he was, bouncing off her window in a psychotic rage – but he had found a kindred spirit.
 Helen hates everybody and everything as much as Chester; the only thing she likes is the Home Shopping Network.